 Later we will explain how to write an introduction for an argumentative essay.
 Remember that you must use and present some background information.
 Since you will find these tips below, here are some of the common mistakes:

 Also, don’t make an introduction too long.
 It will bore you as much as a dry academic text.
 Try to keep it short but useful — this will demonstrate your efforts.
+We also recommend looking through good argumentative essay examples to easily complete this task.

 The introduction to an argumentative essay begins with a good hook.
 It grabs readers’ attention and evokes strong feelings in the form of a desire to read your work.
 Rhetorical questions, citing of recent statistics, even anecdotes or jokes — all this may become a good hook for readers’ attention.

 This is the first line that kicks off your dialogue with readers.
 It is important to immediately introduce your topic you are going to write about.
-For example, if you have chosen some topic of fighting obscene language, indicate why you think it is important, and thereby lay the foundation for the further work.
+For example, if you have chosen some topic of fighting obscene language, indicate why you think it is important, and thereby lay the foundation for further work.

 Readers should understand that you have chosen an important subject of study.
 The beginning should be interesting.
 This will ensure readers' attention and arouse their desire to study an entire work.